Beyond Transcripts: A Renewed Perspective on Audio Chaptering: Abstract

 \section{Abstract}

-Audio chaptering, the task of automatically segmenting long-form audio into coherent sections, is increasingly important for navigating podcasts, lectures, and videos.
+Audio chaptering, the task of segmenting long-form audio into coherent sections, is increasingly important for navigating podcasts, lectures, and videos.
 Despite its relevance, research remains limited and text-based, leaving key questions unresolved about leveraging audio information, handling ASR errors, and transcript-free evaluation.
 We address these gaps through three contributions: (1) a systematic comparison between text-based models with acoustic features, a novel audio-only architecture (AudioSeg) operating on learned audio representations, and multimodal LLMs; (2) empirical analysis of factors affecting performance, including transcript quality, acoustic features, duration, and speaker composition; and (3) formalized evaluation protocols contrasting transcript-dependent text-space protocols with transcript-invariant time-space protocols.
-Our experiments on YTSeg reveal that AudioSeg substantially outperforms text-based approaches, pauses provide the largest acoustic gains, and MLLMs remain limited by context length and weak instruction following, yet MLLMs are promising on shorter audio.\footnote{ We released the \texttt{chunkseg} evaluation package (\href{https://github.com/retkowski/chunkseg}{GitHub}, \href{https://pypi.org/project/chunkseg/0.1.0/}{PyPI}) and merged our additional annotations into the YTSeg dataset repository (\href{https://huggingface.co/datasets/retkowski/ytseg}{HF}).
-We will publish the AudioSeg model together with the final version of the paper.}
+Our experiments on YTSeg reveal that AudioSeg substantially outperforms text-based approaches, pauses provide the largest acoustic gains, and MLLMs remain limited by context length and weak instruction following, yet MLLMs are promising on shorter audio.\footnote{ We release the \texttt{chunkseg} evaluation package (\href{https://github.com/retkowski/chunkseg}{GitHub}, \href{https://pypi.org/project/chunkseg/}{PyPI}) and the AudioSeg model (\href{https://huggingface.co/retkowski/audioseg}{HF}); additional annotations have been merged into the YTSeg dataset repository (\href{https://huggingface.co/datasets/retkowski/ytseg}{HF}).}